sialan-labs/sigram/README.md

 Cutegram 3.x completely written using QML.
 So there is no need to build and compile it anymore.
 Just run in using below command.

     qmlscene main.qml

+But you can still build cutegram.
+Just pass `CONFIG+=binaryMode` to the qmake and done build it.